What can we help you with?

 Dashboards

-The Dashboard system is used to represent data that is linked to the system and conveys the information in the form of graphs and charts.
-This can show specific data in real time as well as past data, this is beneficial as it can show trends over time.
-You can configure the System Dashboard to suit the information you want to display.
-There are many benefits to utilising the System Dashboard, for example: Measure efficiency, identify recurring issues over time, track learner progress and view compliance statuses on multiple items.
+The Dashboard system is used to display data linked to the system, presenting information through graphs and charts.
+It can show both real-time data and historical data, which is useful for identifying trends over time.
+You can configure the System Dashboard to suit the specific information you wish to display.
+There are many benefits to using the System Dashboard, such as measuring efficiency, identifying recurring issues, tracking learner progress, and monitoring compliance statuses across multiple areas.

 To access System Dashboards:

-• You can access all of your Dashboards by clicking ‘More’ and selecting from the dropdown.
+2. You can access all of your Dashboards by clicking More and selecting from the dropdown.

 To add a new Dashboard:

-Pinning a Dashboard will make it easily accessible from any other dashboard, as it it will show beside the 'More' dropdown button.
+Pinning a Dashboard makes it easily accessible from any other dashboard, as the dashboard title will appear beside the More dropdown button.

 To Pin a Dashboard:

-• Click ‘Pin’ beside the Dashboard you want to pin.
+2. Click Pin beside the Dashboard you want to pin.

 To Edit a Dashboard:

-• Click ‘Edit’ beside the Dashboard you want to edit.
+2. Click Edit beside the Dashboard you want to edit.

 To change the order of charts and graphs:

-• Click ‘Unlock’ at the top of the page.
+1. Click Unlock at the top of the page.

 You can customise the Dashboard by creating different types of charts, such as a normal chart, a map, a heat map a calendar or a tile.

-When you are creating a chart, you will be able to see an example of what the chart will look like at the top of the page, as well as the filters that will be available for the chart.
+When creating a chart, you will see a preview of what the chart will look like at the top of the page, along with the filters available for that chart.

 Normal Chart:

-A Normal Chart will show the data you select from the dropdown options when adding the chart.
-You can choose how you want the chart to look by selecting the type and deciding which chart best represents the data you have selected.
+A Normal Chart will display the data you select from the dropdown options when adding the chart.
+You can customise the appearance by choosing the chart type that best represents the data you have selected.

-• For Modules, you can choose what you want to count from the dropdown options and how you want to group the data.
-For example, if you want to count Subcontractors by Status, this will show the compliance status of the Subcontractors on the system.
+You can choose what to count from the dropdown options and decide how to group the data.
+For example, if you want to count subcontractors by status, this will display the compliance status of the subcontractors within the system.

-• The chart will show on your system Dashboard and will display the information you have selected.
+The chart will appear on your System Dashboard and display the information specific to the digitised form you have chosen.

 Map: